hashicorp/consul/middleware/log/README.md

 log
 ~~~

-* With no arguments, an query log is written to query.log in the common log format for all requests
+* With no arguments, a query log entry is written to query.log in the common log format for all requests
     (base name = .).

 ~~~